Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Introduction

 Diffusion quantum Monte Carlo (QMC) has been shown to closely reproduce experimental values for vdW materials due to explicit treatment of electron interactions~\cite{ganesh2014binding,benali2014application,shin2017nature,krogel2020perspectives}.
 Specifically, in AB-stacked bilayer graphene, the binding-energy curve from QMC is able to predict the out-of-plane phonon frequency and relaxed interlayer spacing in agreement with available experimental results~\cite{mostaani2015quantum}, which shows that QMC is a promising technique for investigating bilayer graphene.
 The interlayer energy curve from QMC data for this system is available for only a single registry: AB-stacked bilayer graphene.
 To fit a registry-dependent potential, multiple registries are needed.
 Therefore, more QMC data is needed to accurately parameterize the potential energy surface of the entire moir\'e superlattice.

-In this manuscript, we use large-scale QMC simulations to compute the Born-Oppenheimer ground state energy for bilayer graphene as a function of the displacement for four stacking registries, which allows for an accurate assessment of the stacking fault energy.
-We find that the QMC data is closer to RPA~\cite{zhou2015van} and a previous atomic potential parameterization~\cite{ouyang2018nanoserpents} than to DFT with dispersion corrections.
+In this manuscript, we use large-scale QMC simulations to compute a reference quality Born--Oppenheimer ground state energy for bilayer graphene as a function of the displacement for four stacking registries, which allows for an accurate assessment of the stacking fault energy.
+To make this high quality potential usable for large-scale molecular dynamics calculation, we fit the QMC results to an interatomic potential.
+We find that the QMC data is closer to the random-phase approximation (RPA)~\cite{zhou2015van} and a previous atomic potential parameterization~\cite{ouyang2018nanoserpents} than to DFT with dispersion corrections.
 The data is well-fit by the Kolmogorov--Crespi (KC) potential model~\cite{kolmogorov2005registry}, whose refined parameters for the KC potential are made available in the supplementary information in \lstinline{LAMMPS}~\cite{thompson2022lammps,plimpton1995fast} format.
 We then assess the importance of an accurate vdW energy calculation by investigating the effect of corrugation computed by QMC, DFT-D2~\cite{grimme2006semiempirical,barone2009role}, DFT-D3~\cite{grimme2010consistent}, and Ref.~\cite{ouyang2018nanoserpents} (labeled as ``KC-Ouyang'').
 For each relaxed structure from different parameterizations of the KC potential, the band structure is evaluated using the accurate local-environment tight-binding (LETB) model~\cite{pathak2022accurate}.
 The DFT-D2 and DFT-D3 vdW interactions result in large errors in the band structure due to the poor estimation of the structural corrugation.
 We show that the difference in corrugation due to QMC evaluation of the vdW interaction leads to significant changes in the electronic band structure.